ku-plrg-classroom/docs/cose215/equiv-re-fa/README.md

     > For example, `4` in base 36 is equal to `100` in base 2.
 In opposite
     > order, it means the final state is the state `3`.

-We can define an NFA and an ε-NFA in a similar way, If you want to see the result of the short form of the automata, you can use the `dump` method of each automaton (Please refer to the [Automata Viewer](#automata-viewer) section for more details).
+We can define an NFA and an ε-NFA in a similar way.
+If you want to see the result of the short form of the automata, you can use the `dump` method of each automaton (Please refer to the [Automata Viewer](#automata-viewer) section for more details).